-RISK AND UNCERTAINTIES
+RISKS AND UNCERTAINTIES

-The REIT's business is subject to a number of risks and uncertainties which are described in its most recently filed Annual Information Form for the year ended December 31, 2019, available on SEDAR at www.sedar.com.
-In addition, the REIT has identified a new risk factor related to the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", which is further discussed under Part I Overview, section Impact of COVID-19.
+In addition to the risks and uncertainties included herein, the REIT's business is subject to a number of risks and uncertainties which are described in its most recently filed Annual Information Form for the year ended December 31, 2020, available on SEDAR at www.sedar.com.
 Additional risks and uncertainties not presently known to the REIT or that the REIT currently considers immaterial also may impair its business and operations and cause the price of the REIT's units to decline in value.
 If any of the noted risks actually occur, the REIT's business may be harmed and the financial condition and results of operations may suffer significantly.
 In that event, the trading price of the units could decline, and unitholders may lose all or part of their investment.